Corrupting the Image with Andie Riekstina

 Objectives and Benefits

-Rethink the Photographic Medium: You will critically reflect on the nature of photographic truth and mutability of images, testing the limits of photography as both a mechanical reproduction and a raw, malleable data object.
+Rethink the Photographic Medium: Challenge traditional perceptions of photography by exploring its potential as a mutable and experimental medium.
+Through hands-on experiments, you will critically reflect on the nature of photographic truth and the mutability of images, testing the limits of photography as a mechanical reproduction of reality.

 Target Participants